 Entry forms are available only in the Symposium program.
 Only work presented at the Symposium is eligible to be entered.

-This prize was presented to the winner of the contest for the best work of literary criticism from among all presentations at the annual Symposium.
+This prize is presented for the best work of literary criticism submitted to the contest and presented at the annual Symposium.
 From 2006 through 2011, it was named after a longtime member as the Jill Barnum Midwestern Heritage Prize for Literary Criticism.
 In 2012, it was renamed after SSML founder David D. Anderson, who passed away December 3, 2011.
-With the awarding of the prize in 2019, it will be renamed again in memory of another longtime member, James Seaton, who passed away April 2, 2017.
+With the 2018 prize (to be awarded at the May 2019 Symposium), it will be renamed again in memory of another longtime member, James Seaton, who passed away March 29, 2017.

 Gwendolyn Brooks Poetry Prize ($250)